Compliant PPC for Medical Device Companies

 Yes.
 Account-based advertising is one of the most effective tactics for medical device companies with named target accounts.
 On LinkedIn, we can target employees of specific hospital systems, IDNs, and GPOs by company name.
 On Google, we use audience targeting combined with search intent to reach users at specific organizations.
 We also use programmatic display advertising through healthcare-specific demand-side platforms that can target by NPI number, specialty, prescribing behavior, and institutional affiliation.
 This allows you to run hyper-targeted campaigns that reach the exact buying committee at your highest-value target accounts.

-Tell us about your target accounts, your product portfolio, and how your sales team closes deals.
+Grab the PPC Launch Checklist, or tell us about your target accounts, product portfolio, and how your sales team closes deals.